-Paul Charles Dozsa – the Hungarian Houdini of fine dining
+Paul Charles Dozsa – the Harry Houdini of fine dining

 I’ve watched Dozsa’s arrest video and I cannot stop laughing.
 But his tale is much more surreal than that.